Cyclotrons and Their Design

 Purpose and Audience

-Cyclotrons are versatile accelerators whose use continues to expand in basic research, industry, medicine, and education.
+Cyclotrons are versatile accelerators whose use, because of an unsurpassed economic footprint, continues to expand in basic research, industry, medicine, and education.
 This course provides students with an introduction to the physics and technology of cyclotrons and their design.
-Issues associated with the construction of practical facilities for prototypical applications are reviewed.
-The level is suitable for graduate students and senior undergraduate students in physics and engineering as well as scientists, engineers, technicians, operators, and others associated with cyclotron operations.
+The level is suitable for graduate students and senior undergraduate students in physics and engineering as well as those associated with cyclotron operations.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

-Because of the remote instruction during this session, this course will be comprised of lectures and computer-based design labs and recorded (or live remote) demonstrations.
-The lectures will incorporate real-life examples taken from operational cyclotrons.
-Practical construction constraints will be overviewed.
-The labs will begin with a tutorial of the simulation tools we will use to demonstrate cyclotron design.
-Assigned problem sets should be completed outside of scheduled class sessions (~48 hours turnaround time).
-Instructors will be available for help remotely.
-As a final project, students will carry out a cyclotron design project and present their results to the class.
+This course will be comprised of morning lectures and afternoon computer-based design labs.
+The lectures will cover cyclotron fundamentals.
+We will incorporate real life examples taken from operational cyclotrons.
+The afternoon labs will begin with a tutorial of the simulation tools to be used in the cyclotron design lab.
+Assigned problem sets should be completed outside of scheduled class sessions.
+As a final project, students will design their own cyclotron.
+Two instructors will be available at all times.

-This course will cover theoretical and practical aspects of cyclotrons and their design emphasizing practical issues and their impact on application design.
+This course will cover theoretical and practical aspects of cyclotrons and their design.
 This includes magnetic resonance [cyclotron] acceleration, ion sources, weak and Azimuthally Varying Field (AVF) beam focusing, and beam extraction methods.
 Conventional and superconducting magnets and the measurements necessary for their design verification will be discussed.
-Relevant technology of cyclotron radio frequency acceleration and vacuum systems will be reviewed.
-Limiting factors in operation will also be discussed, such as resonances and space charge.
+We will also include relevant technology of cyclotron radio frequency and vacuum systems.
+Limitations will also be discussed, such as resonances and space charge.
 Students will receive guidance and hands on experience with simulation tools in the design of their own cyclotron.

-Students will be evaluated based on performance: final project (approximately 34% of grade), daily homework assignments (approximately 33% of grade), and daily experiment/simulations (approximately 33% of grade).
+Students will be evaluated based on performance: final project (approximately 40% of grade) homework assignments (approximately 40% of grade), design lab sessions (approximately 20% of grade).